 Recovery Takes Time

 - Keep in mind that disaster recovery takes a long time.
-Learn from the crisis and make solid plans for the next crisis, which will hopefully be a long time in coming.
+Learn from the crisis, and make solid plans for future crises, which hopefully won’t be for a long time.

 1, 3.
 SHRM.org